 Please read carefully about our program (below) before completing your application.

 dell’Arte Opera Ensemble is a tuition free, extended development opportunity which trains emerging opera artists to thoroughly prepare complete debut roles and present them public performances with chamber orchestra in New York City.
-We focus on refining the artist’s process, providing and refining your toolkit for career success.
+We focus on refining the artist’s process, providing and refining a toolkit for career success.

-Masterclass instructors this season include Chuck Hudson (movement/acting), Lucy Yates (Italian) and others.
+Masterclass instructors this season include Chuck Hudson (movement/acting – May 9 and 11 – 15) and Pablo Zinger (Spanish).
 Participants receive free individual coaching with dell’Arte Artistic Director Christopher Fecteau, and other staff coaches in April, May and June, followed by small ensemble rehearsals in June and an intensive staging period in July, followed by tech week in early August and up to 5 repertory performances, accompanied by professional chamber orchestra in a professionally equipped theater in lower Manhattan.

-Modest stipends/honoraria of $250 – $1000 are awarded to all participants.
-Artists cast in covers, secondary roles, and ensemble are provided extra performance opportunities in a Scenes program, to feature Viardot’s CENDRILLON, and works by Thea Musgrave, Victoria Bond, and others.
+Modest stipends/honoraria of $400 – $1000 are awarded to all participants.
+Artists cast in covers, secondary roles, and ensemble may appear in both operas, and/or participate in a song recital.
+This year’s program does not include a scenes program.

 Singers in the project range from those just out of conservatory or graduate school to career artists preparing for upcoming professional engagements.
 We only cast singers in role debut assignments.
 In the case of leading roles, a singer may have performed the role in translation or in concert with piano.

 Singers must be within reliable commuting distance of NYC in July and August.
 Transportation, housing and meals are not included.

 There is no age limit for participants.
 With few exceptions, applicants have completed an undergraduate degree (though not necessarily in music).
 Participants tend to be 21-35 and are poised to launch, or have already begun, operatic careers.